-In the late 1980s Wendelbo shifted from his profession as an architect in Norway to being a development worker in projects in eastern Africa.
+Meanwhile, in virtual isolation, a solution was found.
+In the late 1980s, Paal Wendelbo shifted from his profession as an architect in Norway to being a development worker in projects in eastern Africa.
 He remembered the top-lit open fires of the resistance fighters and began attempts during his off-duty hours to create such a fire inside small metal containers, trying to make a functional cooking stove.
 He was a persistent experimenter for several years, even being teased by his friends about his near-obsession to make a better stove.
 By 1993 or thereabouts, he was successful in creating the Peko Pe micro-gasifier in Uganda.
-Details of the Wendelbo story are found here: http://www.drtlud.com/?resource=prt09150
+Details of the Wendelbo story are found in a paper co-authored by Paal Wendelbo and Dr. Paul Anderson: Paal Wendelbo and His "Peko Pe" Top-Lit UpDraft (TLUD) Gasifier Cookstoves (Anderson & Wendelbo, 2009).